maweki/ssfsm/README.md

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.

+### Information about states

+`state.name` is the name of the state.

+`state.parent` is the DFA the state is in.

+`state.transitions` is the set of transitions the state has.

+`state.accepting` whether the state is an accepting state. *writable*

+`a in state` whether a is a transition of the state.

 ### Programmatic quirks and implementation details